kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ## Observations

-- In Jenkins when the code was built there were four different stages that it went through
+- Jenkins:
-     1. Checkout SCM: Jenkins connecting to GitHub and cloning the most recent repository
+     1. Checkout SCM: Jenkins connecting to GitHub and cloning the most recent repository, using the key created with GitHub
-     2. Build: Jenkins downloaded all the required files to run the program
+     2. Build: Jenkins downloaded all the required files to run the program from GitHub repo
      3. Test: Jenkins ran a test file "test_app.py::test_home_page PASSED " and returned passed
-     4. Packaging the output files: Jenkins zips file after user confirmation
+     4. Deploy: Jenkins logs deployment and then uploads and returns complete status and success status

+- Elastic Beanstalk:
+    1. Creates Autoscaling group
+    2. Creates Cloudwatch
+    3. creates a load balancer
+    4. deployment
+- These are some of the advantages of using AWS tools.
+Certain aspects of the pipeline can be handed by Amazon automatically.
+An example is the load balancer and autoscaling to ensure the application is resilient.

+- The logs can be viewed [Here](https://github.com/kevingonzalez7997/Automizing_Deployment_with_WebHook/tree/main/Results)

 ## TroubleTroubleshooting

 - Some of the issues that are likely to happen are requirements errors